 Jackson Blue Spring

 The picturesque Merrit’s Mill Pond starts with a mighty spring – Jackson Blue Spring.
-This first-magnitude spring emits approximately 1 271 l of lucid water every second.
+This spring emits approximately 1 271 l of lucid water every second.

 Length of cave

 If you see this after your page is loaded completely, leafletJS files are missing.

 Jackson Blue Spring has formed in Lower Oligocene limestone, Suwannee Limestone – Marianna Limestone Formations.

 This powerful spring now is inundated, some 3 m from the bank.
 The spring pool is 73 by 71 m large, maximum depth is 5 m.
 In the spring went is exposed the limestone rock and a comparatively slight boil is seen above the vent.

 Through the spring vent one can access an impressive underwater cave system – Spring Cave of Jackson Blue Cave – which is 15,436 m long (2018).
 Please, always remember – cave diving is a high risk affair!